mdonertas/ukbb_ageonset/LOG.md

 1. ./results/UKBB_disease_EDA/diseaseTree.pdf
 2. ./results/UKBB_disease_EDA/cardioTree.pdf

+### Update disease age of onset heatmaps

+Updated ./scripts/05-UKBB_SRDiseases.Rmd

+The age range is now from 0 to 70.
+All people in the group 70-75 or 70-80 were 70 point X years old.
+These ages are floored so that 70.1 and 70.9 are all considered as 70, as 10.1 and 10.9 are considered 10.
+The age range is thus from 0 to 70 now.
+Also we introduced cut_tree argument to heatmaps to observe clusters of diseases.

 # References

 [1] Anderson, C. A., Pettersson, F. H., Clarke, G. M., Cardon, L. R., Morris, A. P., & Zondervan, K. T. (2010).
 Data quality control in genetic case-control association studies.
 Nature Protocols, 5(9), 1564–1573. https://doi.org/10.1038/nprot.2010.116